yonahforst/react-native-discovery/README.md

     protected List<ReactPackage> getPackages() {
         return Arrays.<ReactPackage>asList(
             new MainReactPackage(),
-            new ReactNativeDiscovery(this) // <------ add the package
+            new ReactNativeDiscoveryPackage(this) // <------ add the package
         );
     }